 Big Brothers Big Sisters matches children with mentors in the community, giving them someone in their lives to act as a role model and support system in addition to their parents.
 Because the nature of the program is more long-term, RAs assisted with administrative work and learned how to match a child with a proper mentor.
 Another stop was at the YMCA, where the RAs were able to spend an afternoon with the children, playing games, reading, or just hanging out after a day at school.

 "They can use what they've learned to be more confident, empathetic helpers [to their residents] and plan more culturally appropriate and aware floor programs and other events." -Jacob Goldblum

-While Wall and Foster were behind the creation and facilitation of the program and Goldblum was in charge of logistics and outlining, Goldblum is quick to credit the entire residential services staff for the program’s success.
+While Wall and Foster were behind the creation and facilitation of the program and Goldblum was in charge of logistics and outlining, Goldblum is quick to credit the entire the Housing & Residential Experience Center staff for the program’s success.
 “It was an awesome team effort,” he says.
 “The staff has been helpful and open; they gave us the flexibility to pursue something as ambitious as this.”